erick805/rickylau-dev/content/blog/debug/index.md

 18  <option console.log(pet) key={pet}>{pet.name}</option>
 ```

+![](2019-09-07-21-32-07.png)

 _Do you see something wrong?
-I hit save and I get this scary error message in Node.js_

-![](2019-09-07-21-32-07.png)

-*Do you see something wrong?
-I hit save and I get this scary error message in Node.js.*
+I hit save and I get this scary error message in Node.js._

-*Our testing environment is telling us there is something wrong with console.log(pet) as indicated by two red arrows.*
+_Our testing environment is telling us there is something wrong with console.log(pet) as indicated by two red arrows._

 This brings us to our final acronym D.